feffjorn/subscribers-counter/README.md

 - The Subscribers Counter Heading

     - Featured at the top of the page, the Subscribers Counter heading is easy to see.
 Upon viewing the page, the user will get a feel for what the websites purpose is.
+    - Also with a navigation for the user to easy move between website info and counter.

 ![Subscribers Counter Heading](https://fekadon.github.io/subscribers-counter/media/subscriber_counter_heading.png)